Force 2

-Force 2 is a 2016 Indian Hindi-language action thriller film directed by Abhinay Deo and produced by Vipul Amrutlal Shah.
+Force 2 is a 2016 Indian Hindi-language action thriller film directed by Abhinay Deo and produced by Vipul Shah.
 The film stars John Abraham, Tahir Raj Bhasin, and Sonakshi Sinha in the lead roles.
 It is the sequel to the 2011 film Force and the second installment of the Force film series.

 Principal photography of the film commenced in August 2015.

-Force 2 was released on 18 November 2016 and received positive reviews from critics, but became a commercial disappointment at the box office.
+Force 2 was released on 18 November 2016, and although it was a commercial disappointment at the box office due to demonetisation, the movie received positive reviews.
+A sequel, Force 3, is in development as of March 2026, with expected release in March 2027.

 Plot

 In China, some of the RAW agents are being killed by someone.
 One of the agents is Harish, who is the best friend of Assistant Commissioner of Police Yashvardhan "Yash" Singh.
 Before being killed, Harish passes an important coded message in a book to Yash, who is still not recovered from the loss of his wife, Maya.
-After receiving the book, Yash learns of a conspiracy that has been set in motion, targeting only RAW agents, and takes the book and the clues to the RAW headquarters, where the agency understands the legitimacy of the situation and puts Yash in-charge of tracking down the culprit.
+After receiving the book, Yash learns of a conspiracy that has been set in motion, targeting only RAW agents, and takes the book and the clues to the RAW headquarters, where the agency understands the legitimacy of the situation.

 Yash is teamed with another RAW agent, Sub Inspector Kamaljeet "KK" Kaur.
+The maker her in charge of the operation.
 They track down the culprit in the Indian embassy in Budapest.
 The mastermind of the conspiracy against RAW agents is Shiv Sharma, a nerdy hacker.
 In Budapest, a cat and mouse chase begins between Shiv and KK-Yash.
 They come close to nabbing him several times, but he always proves to be a step ahead and manages to escape every time.
 While digging into Shiv's past for more information, Yash eventually learns from his aide Sawant and RAW chief Anjan Das that Shiv is actually a pseudonym used by the terrorist to mask his real identity as Rudra Pratap Singh, who is the son of a RAW agent Karan Pratap Singh.

 Karan had been sacrificed in an operation years ago, and Rudra was left heartbroken after HRD Minister Brijesh Verma branded Karan and several other RAW agents as traitors, which led Rudra's mother to commit suicide.
 Yash learns that Rudra is now seeking revenge from RAW for betraying Karan and ultimately realizes that his real target is Brijesh.
 In an assembly in Budapest, Rudra gears up to shoot Brijesh, though KK and Yash reach there in time and kill him before he can do any harm.
 Before Rudra dies, Yash forces Brijesh to accept his mistakes in front of the media, clearing Karan's name.
 Rudra dies happily after hearing this.
 In the aftermath, Maya's spirit appreciates Yash and suggests that KK will be a perfect match for him.